atreyasha/sentiment-argument-mining/docs/shankar_todos.md

         infomration minus evaluation on UNSC corpus first, add descriptions of US election debates into readme

+    2.  **TODO** add acknowledgements to kpe for library

-    2.  **TODO** add git lfs for best model (\~140 Mb)
+    3.  **TODO** add git lfs for best model (\~140 Mb)

-    3.  **TODO** add section for final evaluation on UNSC corpus, with new pre~processing~ script
+    4.  **TODO** add section for final evaluation on UNSC corpus, with new pre~processing~ script

-    4.  fill up pydocstrings in appropriate style for all functions
+    5.  fill up pydocstrings in appropriate style for all functions

-    5.  update all information to indicate procedures and articles involved, so users can find relevant information
+    6.  update all information to indicate procedures and articles involved, so users can find relevant information

-    6.  make final pull request when all is complete
+    7.  make final pull request when all is complete

-    7.  push final paper and bibtex when all is done
+    8.  push final paper and bibtex when all is done

 2. Sequence encoding